 What is Personal Independence Payment (PIP)?

-PIP is the new allowance which is gradually replacing Disability Living Allowance (DLA) for disabled people aged between 16 and State Pension age.
+PIP is gradually replacing Disability Living Allowance (DLA) for disabled people aged between 16 and State Pension age.
 Like DLA, PIP has two components: a daily living component and a mobility component.
 Each component has two rates of payment: a ‘standard rate’ and an ‘enhanced rate’ which will be the same amount as the DLA.
 You can lease a Motability Scheme car, scooter or powered wheelchair by using the Enhanced Rate of the Mobility Component of PIP, similar to the Higher Rate Mobility Component of DLA.